 (Illustrated London News Sep 20 1947.)
 Queenborough 1947.

-Queenborough Pier, Home to minesweepers of Wildfire III during World War Two.
-Queenborough Potteries in left background.
+The picture above shows Queenborough Pier, Home to minesweepers of Wildfire III during World War Two.
+Queenborough Potteries can be seen in left background.
 Queenborough pier can be seen joining the shore at the end of North Road.

 In July 1941 when the accommodation ship HMS St. Tudno arrived at Queenborough the name of the base was changed to HMS St Tudno.
 When HMS St. Tudno was transferred away on operational duties the Navy land base at Queenborough was renamed HMS Wildfire III.

-The foremost danger to Shipping in the Thames Estuary and along the east coast of England were mines, mines laid by destroyers, mines laid by E-boats and above all, mines laid by planes.
+The foremost danger to Shipping in the Thames Estuary and along the east coast of England were mines, mines laid by destroyers, mines laid by E-boats and above all, mines dropped by planes.

 Throughout the war there was a continuous technological battle of mine and counter mine, of the German’s developing new kinds of mines and the British finding ways to counter them.